verbb/formie/docs/template-guides/rendering-fields.md

 ```

 :::warning
-Note that you cannot add new options dynamically to fields with options, such as Dropdown, Radio Buttons and Checkboxes.
-This is because validation for the field needs to check that the value provided is in the collection of allowed options you've defined for the field.
-Setting it to a value that is not in the options for the field will result in a validation error.
+**Be warned** of the implications of this.
+When adding new options dynamically to fields with options, such as Dropdown, Radio Buttons and Checkboxes, you'll allow values to be changed on an inconsistent basis.
+Because you're changing the options for users to be able to pick from on a per-submission basis, not every submission will have the same values, as defined by the options when you create the field.
+This data inconsistency across submissions is something to be aware of.

-If you want a dynamically-generated Dropdown field, we would suggest using a Hidden field, and override the template for how it looks, to change it to a `<select>` instead of a hidden input.
-[Read more](https://github.com/verbb/formie/issues/415)
 :::

 See the [Field Settings](docs:developers/field#field-settings) docs for a full list of available settings to override.